firavoyage/blogging/readme.md

   - _wip

 ## wish
-- current
-not to pursue any of my big dreams but at school
-  - advance my cognition
-  - probe problem-solving skills at leisure
-  - create memories
-  - recite projects.md
-  - learn web dev and make a summary
 - school life
-sh djhs 2026 graduate
-have got #1 #2 #3 in my grade
-dont study overtime :d
+shanghai dajing vocational high school 2026 graduate have got #1 #2 #3 in my grade currently among a+ or a dont study overtime :d
 - work
-built with firascript
-knowledge organized with structure and elegance give free and premium courses make tools elegant

-work on purity and programming love art and culture
+knowledge organized with structure and elegance free and premium courses made with love towards art and culture
-- wish
+- mission
+make tools elegant
-(upstart) those like me must pub sth on producthunt,earn a lot and get retired early do what `adobe` and `coursera` have done with implementation details improved create intelligent bots without neural network
+do what `adobe` and `coursera` have done with details improved (upstart) succeed on producthunt and retire early
 - rest
 contribute to the liberty of the world explore the simplicity of development

+## time
-when i'm not developing my projects i'm eating my feed list or enjoying acg or studying
+when i'm not working on my projects i'm eating my feed list or enjoying acg or studying